aezkm12/The-Feast-Light-Lancaster/README.md

 Read about the personal experiences and journeys of our community members.

 ## Social Media
 Stay connected with us on social media.
-Follow us for updates, events, and inspirational content:
+Follow us for updates, events, and inspirational content.

 - [Facebook](https://www.facebook.com/feastlightLNC)
 - [Instagram](https://www.instagram.com/thefeastlight.lancaster/)
 - [TikTok](https://www.tiktok.com/@_ggtvgaray)

 ## Schedule
-Join us every last Saturday of the month for our gatherings at McDonalds Lancaster.
+Join us **every last Saturday of the month** for our gatherings at McDonalds Lancaster.
 Mark your calendars and don't miss out on the opportunity to connect with our community.

 ## Contact
-For any inquiries or questions, feel free to reach out to us at [The Feast Light Lancaster]([https://aezkm12.github.io/thefeastlightlancaster/](https://www.facebook.com/feastlightLNC)).
+For any inquiries or questions, feel free to reach out to us at [The Feast Light Lancaster](https://www.facebook.com/feastlightLNC).